PredictiveSingularity/.github/profile/README.md

 Accept You Have Fallen towards It for a moment.

-You have lost Speed over Entropy.
+You have lost Speed over It.

 > *E = I > w*